-Snatch Pull – When, Why & How to Do This Exercise
+Snatch Exercise – When, Why & How to Do This Exercise

-The Snatch Pull is also showing up more and more frequently in CrossFit WODs.
-This is a great functional fitness move that more people need to know about and adding to their basic power routine.
-In this article, we go in depth on the snatch pull.
+The Snatch Pull is also showing up more and more frequently in snatch pull CrossFit WODs.
+This is a great functional fitness move that more people need to know about and adding to their basic snatch exercise power routine.
+In this article, we go in-depth on the snatch exercise.
 We’ll discover precisely how to do it, why we should do it and how we can pull the max weight on it.

 Snatch Pull Benefits

 The snatch pull was designed as an ancillary movement to the snatch exercise.
-Its fundamental purpose is to help you to develop speed and height on the snatch.
-Working in the snatch pull will help a lifter to become more rigid, stable and secure under the bar.
-An Olympic weightlifting athlete who has trained with the snatch pull will be in a much better position in the receiving position.
+The snatch exercise's fundamental purpose is to help you to develop speed and height on the snatch.
+Working in the snatch exercise pull will help a lifter to become more rigid, stable and secure under the bar.
+An Olympic weightlifting athlete who has trained with the snatch exercise will be in a much better position in the receiving position.
 The exercise also allows a person to learn better bar mechanics and positioning during the various parts of the snatch.

 Snatch Pull Technique Guide